barreeeiroo/Firefly-III-Sankey/CONTRIBUTING.md

   - Account name exclusions (`--exclude-accounts`)
   - Category name exclusions (`--exclude-categories`)
   - Budget name exclusions (`--exclude-budgets`)
+  - Tag inclusion filtering (`--include-tags`) - Transaction must have at least one of the specified tags
+  - Tag exclusion filtering (`--exclude-tags`) - Transaction must not have any of the specified tags
 - `filterAccountsByAmount()` - Remove revenue/expense accounts below minimum total (`--min-amount-account`)
   - Calculates totals for each account
   - Removes accounts below threshold